influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 Note that the existing cluster must contain no data in the affected databases.*
 Performing a restore from an incremental backup requires the path to the incremental backup's directory.

-<dt> In version 1.2.1, restoring from an incremental backup requires users to `cd` into
+<dt> In versions 1.2.0 and 1.2.1, restoring from an incremental backup requires users to `cd` into
 the backup directory and run `influxd-ctl restore [options] .` from that directory.
-This issue will be fixed in the next point release.
+This issue is fixed in version 1.2.2.
 </dt>

 ```